 The Chronicle of African Americans in the Horse Industry

 Welcome to the Chronicle!
-Please join us on this journey of discovery.
-Funded by a grant from the Institute for Museum and Library Services, and housed at the International Museum of the Horse, the Chronicle of African Americans in the Horse Industry will build on information discovered while creating the exhibit, Black Horsemen of the Kentucky Turf.
+Please join us on the journey of discovery.
+Funded by a grant from the Institute for Museum and Library Services, and housed at the International Museum of the Horse, the Chronicle of African Americans in the Horse Industry will build on the museum’s exhibit of Black Horsemen of the Kentucky Turf.

 Meet the Chronicle

-- Descendants and African Americans currently working in the horse industry will be able to explore the past and connect history to modern experiences.
+- Descendants and current-day African Americans working in the horse industry will be able to explore the past and connect history to modern experiences.
+They are invited to add their own voice to the Chronicle.
 The perspective of descendants will steer the development of the website, with a dedication to preserving their heritage with the utmost respect.
-We invite them to add their own voice to the Chronicle.

 - Historical institutions, genealogists, and libraries will integrate their collections and gain ease of access to use documents for their own interpretive purposes.

 - Students and teachers will gain a better understanding of African American history and its connections to local places and events related to the horse industry.

 - College students and professors will engage with primary documents and related content, learn the importance of metadata, and build the Chronicle by entering information.

 This project was made possible in part by the Institute of Museum and Library Services.